 With entry-level positions at law firms getting tougher and tougher to win, graduates need to make sure they don't commit any fundamental errors when it comes to application and interview.

-With that in mind, personal injury specialists National Accident Helpline got together with five key decision makers to identify the worst mistakes made by job applicants.
+With that in mind, we spoke to five key decision makers to identify the worst mistakes made by job applicants.

 Top blunders include poorly organised applications, bad-mouthing employers on social media and turning up late (or several hours early!)

 Even the best qualifications and experience won't overcome a poorly put together application, say our experts.
 Laura Morton, Head of HR at SGI Legal, says: "Having a really un-organised application, which does not respond to the brief or clearly demonstrate an understanding of the job role, is a massive gaffe."

 Meanwhile, Janet Tilley, co-founder and National Managing Partner of Colemans-ctts, points out the danger of re-using the same application template.
 "The worst possible approach is to draft a standard letter and then just change the name of the firm with each application," claims Tilley.
 "That, to me, doesn't show any commitment to an individual firm in any way."

 Seemingly small errors, meanwhile, can easily scupper an applicant's chances.
 FBC Manby Bowdler Partner Craig Ridge points out that "getting the firm's name wrong" is one of these, while Emsleys Solicitors' Corinne Pujara agrees that "attention to detail is really important."
 Any CV which "was poorly presented and it had spelling mistakes on it" would immediately be rejected, she adds.

 Forcing recipients to search for answers is another sure way to get your application binned, says Morton.
 "There needs to be an appreciation that there may be a large number of candidates applying, and those responsible for shortlisting will be looking for key criteria that has been outlined within the job role or advert," she says.